andromedasidentitycrisis/recordingcamredux/README.md

 # recordingcameraredux
 An update &amp; improvement to the fantastic 'RecordingCamera' mod by Graze for Lethal Company.

+For manual installs:
+To install, just drop 'recordingcamerareduxv1.0.0.dll' in the 'plugins' folder found in the BepInEx folder.

+For mod launchers:
+Just click the "install with mod manager" button on Thunderstore.

 This mod keeps in tact the original control scheme, while adding in two new buttons to give you further control over the camera.

 U to move forward